Astronomical Cardiology: A Search For Heartbeat Stars Using $\textit{Gaia}$ and $\textit{TESS}$: Heartbeat Search

 \subsection{The Final Sample}

 Fig.~\ref{fig:Mozeh} shows the orbital periods and eccentricities of the 112 HBs detected in the \textit{Gaia} SB1 and SB2 samples.
 Of these 112 HBs, four were found by \citet{Sol2025} (TIC 252588526, TIC 271554988, TIC 344586348, and TIC 370209445).
+We found no matches to the other comparison samples used below.
 The orbital periods range from 1.51 to 12.17 days, with a median of 4.36 days.
 The eccentricities range from 0.10 to 0.57 (TIC 42430804), with a median of 0.20.
 All of our targets fall below the period-eccentricity envelope expected from tidal circularization \citep{Mazeh2008}.
 Fig.~\ref{fig:Mozeh} also shows the HBs from \citet{Wrona2022a, Wrona2022b}, \citet{2023Min-Yu}, and \citet{Sol2025}.
 As compared to the HBs identified in \citet{Wrona2022a, Wrona2022b}, our systems have much shorter periods than their median value of 265.3 days.
 The median eccentricities are similar (0.24 for OGLE).
 Our period cut will exclude giants while the OGLE magnitude limits favour giants given the distance to the Magellanic Clouds.

 Fig.~\ref{fig:CMD} shows the stars on an extinction-corrected \textit{Gaia} CMD.
 We use distances from \citet{Bailer-Jones2021} and extinctions from the \texttt{mwdust} three-dimensional dust map \citep{Bovy2016, Drimmel2003, 2006Marshall, 2019Green}.
 The candidates have good parallaxes ($\varpi/\sigma_{\varpi}>10$) and none are highly extincted ($A_V<2.0$ mag), so their CMD locations should be reliable.
 As compared to the full sample of \textit{Gaia} spectroscopic binaries, the HBs tend to be higher on the MS (median $M_G=1.64$).
 Fig.~\ref{fig:CMD} also includes 478 HBs from OGLE \citep{Wrona2022a, Wrona2022b}, 160 from \textit{Kepler} \citep{Shporer2016, 2023Min-Yu, 2017Dimitrov, Kirk2016}, and 179 from \textit{TESS} \citep{SK2021, Sol2025}.